openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`K8sPrometheusAdapter` defines settings for the Prometheus Adapter component.
+The `K8sPrometheusAdapter` resource defines settings for the Prometheus Adapter component.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>